NerinElsa/Bitpanda-Angular-WebAPI-App/README.md

 ## Development server

-To run this project locally in dvelopment server follow these steps:
+To run this project locally in development server follow these steps:

 * Download the project into desired location and folder (use cli command or simply download the zip folder) in local machine.
 * Open cmd or any terminal window, and then navigate to the project folder.